Why does my cat use his litter box right after I’ve cleaned it?

 Along with protecting your cat’s sensitive lungs, a clean litter box also helps keep your cat’s urinary tract healthy.

-Related: Fleas In Litter Box
+Related: Salt in Litter Box for Fleas

 First- and perhaps most importantly- it can help prevent the Feline Urethral Obstruction (FUO), a potentially fatal condition.